 He only had the ROP for a short period in 2011/12 so the ROP fees weren’t high.
 But look at the extra interest that was refunded – £720 – wow!

-I think this is so high is because Mr N didn’t repay his card balance in full every month.
+This is high because Mr N didn’t repay his card balance in full every month.
 Paying for the ROP meant he was paying less off the balance on the card.
 He was effectively paying 39% interest on his ROP payments for nearly 5 years and that is what he is being compensated for.

 How did Mr N get that refund from Vanquis?

 Mr N complained that he felt he had been pressured into signing up to the ROP which wasn’t right for him.
 Vanquis listened to the phone call from 2011 when he signed up to the ROP to check that certain points had been properly explained to him.
 The investigator concluded:

 although you did accept the repayment option Plan as a feature of your account, I do not feel all these points were satisfied when discussing the plan with you.

 It’s always hard to suggest that people should cancel insurance, however ridiculously over-priced it is.
 You might cancel the ROP and then lose your job next month… But the regulator’s rules mean that if you do get into difficulty, you can ask Vanquis to freeze interest on your account, see What to do if you can’t pay a bill this month.

 You have to think about the cost of the ROP.
 Not the headline £1.29 a month per £100 charge… look at what the true cost to Mr N was for his ROP product.
 Paying ROP makes it much harder to get your Vanquis balance to drop as so much of your monthly payment is eaten up by the ROP charge, so you are actually more likely to end up in financial difficulty!

 There may be hundreds of thousands of people who still have ROP on their Vanquis cards.
 I think they should all be seriously considering cancelling it!

 Complain about it?
 NB NOT FROM FEBRUARY 2018